lyricity/kb/README.md

 - **User** is an individual Discord User.
 Not to be confused with person (an individual human) or Member.

   - **Alt** is a User that is a secondary account otherwise belonging to the same person as another User.

+  - **Token** is a secret code used by discord to login and do stuff, capable of bypassing 2fa and password.

 - **Guild** is a specific Discord Guild.
 Guilds may be referred to as Servers in the Discord client and community.